YannickMeyer1993/terraform/README.md

 provider "google" {
   # Configuration options
+  credentials = "google_key_from_sa.json"
 }
 ```

+Also possible to link a json key of a service account under "google"."credentials".
+This file must be present in the directory of the terraform directory.
 # How to save credentials accordingly

 Over gcloud init + gcloud auth???